JoaquinLeonArg/IFoundAStrangePotion/README.md

 ## Ready to play version

-You can get a compiled version of the latest version(PREALPHA 0.1) [here] (https://drive.google.com/open?id=15CRF22RjwSi6ks0n0D4-ryTUpZpZWxoW).
+You can get a compiled version of the latest version(PREALPHA 0.1) [here](https://drive.google.com/open?id=15CRF22RjwSi6ks0n0D4-ryTUpZpZWxoW).

 ## Versioning